drgerg/Pi-based-weather-station/README.md

 No guarantees are made.
 None.
 That is normal in projects such as this.

-I do not **yet** have a complete parts list for you.
-Nor do I have step-by-step instructions.
-I'm just a guy, not a foundation.
-I love to make things that work, and I like to share them with others who might benefit from a bit of data I happen to share.
+I have a pretty complete parts list and the aforementioned block diagram and wiring schematic available in the repo here.

 ### A bit of History